EliasWR/FamilyTree/README.md

 - Each node can have as many children as desired.
 - This code can become a binary tree if the children vector is limited to two elements.
 - In this program each node can see both ways.
-- More traversals possible \
+- More types of traversals possible \

 Cons:
 - Requires more data per node than a binary tree.